AmanVatsSharma/srijankimahal-website/src/content/blog/best-time-visit-ayodhya-spiritual-journey.md

 ### 5. Stay Duration

 - Minimum 2-3 days for a meaningful visit
-- 5-7 days for comprehensive spiritual journey
+- 5-7 days for a complete visit
 - Longer stays during festivals

 ## Special Considerations